 It has its speakers mainly in the eastern and southeastern parts of the country with the land border between Somalia, Djibouti, and Ethiopia.

 Somali is an Afroasiatic language that comes from the Cushitic branch.
 Somali is popular as the mother tongue among the greater Somali and Somali diaspora.

-Also, it is one of the official languages of Ethiopia Somalia, and is treated as a national language in Djibouti and Kenya.
+Also, it is one of the official languages of Ethiopia Somalia, and enjoys a national language status in Djibouti and Kenya.